Get a No Obligation Cash Offer or Home Value

 2. Personal Representative Appointed (Week 2–6): The court grants official authority to manage and sell estate assets.

-3. Notice to Creditors (60–90 Days): Creditors are notified and allowed time to submit claims.
+3. Notice to Creditors (60–90 Days): Creditors are notified and allowed 4 months to submit claims.

 4. Asset Inventory & Appraisal (1–3 Months): The representative must list and value all estate property.